 Wyo.
 Stat. § 31-5-210 is amended by adding subsection (d), which reads as follows: (d) The preceding subsections do not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Department of Transportation.
 The department shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles.
-About the Author Marc Scribner is a Senior Fellow at the Competitive Enterprise Institute.
+About the Author Marc Scribner is a senior fellow at the Competitive Enterprise Institute.
+Scribner joined CEI in 2008.
 He focuses on transportation, land use, and urban growth policy issues.
-Prior to joining CEI in 2008, he worked in the Congress department at Federal News Service, where he covered domestic policy.
-Scribner has written numerous articles on transportation and land use issues for a variety of publications, including USA Today, The Washington Post, CNN.com, MSNBC.com, Forbes, and National Review.
-His work has been cited by The Wall Street Journal, New York Times, Washington Post, Los Angeles Times, Scientific American, Congressional Quarterly, Washington Monthly, POLITICO, CNN, Bloomberg, BBC, C-SPAN, and other print, television, and radio outlets.
-He currently resides in Washington, D.C.
+These include infrastructure investment and operations, transportation safety and security, risk and regulation, privatization and public finance, urban redevelopment and property rights, and emerging transportation technologies such as automated road vehicles and unmanned aircraft systems.
+He frequently advises policy makers on these matters at the federal, state, and local levels.
+He has appeared on television and radio programs in outlets such as National Public Radio, Fox Business Network, and the Canadian Broadcasting Corporation, and has written for numerous publications, including USA Today, The Washington Post, Wired, CNN.com, MSNBC.com, Forbes, and National Review.
+Scribner's work has been cited by the Wall Street Journal, New York Times, Washington Post, Los Angeles Times, Scientific American, Congressional Quarterly, Washington Monthly, POLITICO, CNN, Bloomberg, BBC, C-SPAN, and other print, television, and radio outlets.

-The Competitive Enterprise Institute promotes the institutions of liberty and works to remove government-created barriers to economic freedom, innovation, and prosperity through timely analysis, effective advocacy, inclusive coalition-building, and strategic litigation.
+The Competitive Enterprise Institute promotes the institutions of liberty and works to remove government-created barriers to economic freedom, innovation, and prosperity through timely analysis, effective advocacy, inclusive coalitionbuilding, and strategic litigation.
 COMPETITIVE ENTERPRISE INSTITUTE 1310 L Street NW, 7th Floor Washington, DC 20005 202-331-1010 cei.org